ropensci/MtreeRing/README.md

 If non-edge pixels are incorrectly detected as ring borders, or the wood sample is not suitable for automatic detection, you may need to mark tree rings manually.
 In this case, the second graphical window (**Tree Ring Editing**) is used to add (remove) tree ring borders to (from) the image.

-You may have noticed that the **Tree Ring Editing** has no image.
-To generate a zoomed-in image in the **Tree Ring Editing**, follow these steps:
+You may have noticed that the graphical windows **Tree Ring Editing** has no image.
+To generate a zoomed-in image in this windows, follow these steps:

 1. Create a blue rectangle in the **Tree Ring Detection** by brushing.